 What is gaslighting?
 Wikipedia defines gaslighting as “Gaslighting is a form of psychological manipulation that seeks to sow seeds of doubt in a targeted individual or in members of a targeted group, making them question their own memory, perception, and sanity.
 Using persistent denial, misdirection, contradiction, and lying, it attempts to destabilize the victim and delegitimize the victim’s belief.

-This principle when applied by EXP Realty, operates on the old phrase, “Fear of loss is a greater motivator than opportunity to gain.”
+This principle when applied by EXP Realty, operates on the old phrase, “Fear of loss is a greater motivator than the opportunity to gain.”
 By instilling fear into someone by creating doubt of a group or movement, people are less likely to change.

 So, it is understandable that when you have a new way of doing something or a disruption in the status quo, many are going to question another person’s belief, especially when change occurs.

-It is the courage to rise above and remove self doubt that breaks the manipulation cycle.
+It is the courage to rise above and remove self-doubt that breaks the manipulation cycle.

 Google, Amazon & Drones